Legal Aid Society

 In 2022 EAP/ELP collaborated with community organizations to provide new immigrants to New York City with information about the educational rights of students, including enrollment and registration, rights of homeless students, language access, and more.

-Policy Work
+Policy and Litigation Work

-EAP/ELP engages in systemic advocacy to protect and define the educational rights of students, including those who are involved in the child welfare and juvenile justice systems.
+EAP/ELP engages in systemic advocacy and litigation to protect and defend the educational rights of students, including those who are involved in the child welfare and juvenile justice systems.
 EAP/ELP collaborates with city and state agencies to ensure the development of laws, regulations, policies and procedures that address the challenges that children and families face when trying to access educational services.
-EAP/ELP also participates in impact litigation to advance our clients’ rights.

 In 2015, EAP was appointed to participate in two Working Groups convened by the Mayor’s Leadership Team on School Climate and Discipline.
 The group published two reports with sweeping recommendations for improvements.